A Web Developers iPad Setup for Productivity

 Both Fantastical and Things 3 are native iPad apps and support widgets.
 This is something I valued when looking for apps that I would use for productivity; I wanted an at-a-glance view of tasks and upcoming events without having to open anything.
 I leave my iPad turned on and can see my next todo and calendar invite right on my Home Screen.

-When working on projects outside of my job, I like to plan them inside Clubhouse.
-Clubhouse is a free project management tool that aims to streamline your workflow.
+When working on projects outside of my job, I like to plan them inside Shortcut (formerly Clubhouse).
+Shortcut is a free project management tool that aims to streamline your workflow.
 Instead of using something like Trello to track the status of tasks, I wanted all of the robust features of a premium project management tool without having to pay for it.

-Clubhouse does just that.
+Shortcut does just that.
 I can create teams, projects, epics, stories, bugs and use all of the other features you’d expect from an enterprise tool.
 Plus, the iPad app is surprisingly good.
-Even though it doesn’t support widgets, it’s nice to be working on my Mac and have my iPad on the side with Clubhouse open.
+Even though it doesn’t support widgets, it’s nice to be working on my Mac and have my iPad on the side with Shortcut open.

 Blogging has become a big part of my weekly routine.
 I was using Notion to write my articles and keep track of which ones have been published or which are still in queue.
 I found, though, that writing articles in Notion wasn’t super elegant.
 Don’t get me wrong, it’s not bad by any means, I just found something better.